The School Day

 Sweets, chocolate bars and chewing/bubble gum are not healthy and therefore not

 allowed.
-On special occasions, children are sometimes given sweets or chocolate at school
+On special occasions, children may be given sweets or chocolate at school

 as a treat.
 St Philip’s is a NUT FREE school due to some children having nut allergies.